projectit-org/ProjectIt-documentation/src/routes/030_Developing_a_Language/020_Definition_Level/010_Editor_Definition/010_Edit_Files.md

 You cannot create a projection for either a **binary expression concept** or a **limited concept**.
-The editor provides extra [support for expressions](/010_Intro/010_Projectional_Editing#expressions), which cannot be done if a projection is provided. **Limited concepts** are blocked, because the user of the editor can use the instances of the limited concept solely as references.
+The editor provides extra [support for expressions](/010_Intro/010_Projectional_Editing#expressions), which cannot be done if a user defined projection is provided. **Limited concepts** are blocked, because the user of the editor can use the instances of the limited concept solely as references.

 <Note>